Rosuav/Gypsum/plugins/README.rst

 have a temporary hook, and certainly a window can be either created on demand or permanently active.

+The demo plugin (demo.pike) lists as many plugin modes as practical.
+View its source code (eg type '/edit demo') to see what can be done.

 Command - 'inherit command'
 ---------------------------